uw-cmg/MAST/doc/source/1_0_installation.rst

 ======================================
 5. Set up the pymatgen VASP_PSP_DIR
 ======================================
+On DLX and bardeen, skip to the NEXT NUMBERED STEP

 Locate the VASP pseudopotentials

 *  On bardeen, this is ``//share/apps/vasp_pseudopotentials``
 *  On DLX it is ``//home/adozier/VASP``

-    *  On DLX, SKIP TO THE NEXT NUMBERED STEP

 Run pymatgen's python setup tool.
 This tool should be located wherever pymatgen was installed, either ``~/.local/bin/potcar_setup.py`` if you installed it with ``--user``, or wherever python is, otherwise. ::